waralex/dash-docs/README.md

 ```

 2. `pip install -r requirements.txt`
-3. `python tutorial/run.py`
+3. `gunicorn tutorial.run:server`
-4. open http://127.0.0.1:8050/dash/ in your browser
+4. open http://127.0.0.1:8000/dash/ in your browser

 ### Contributing

 PRs accepted!
 The Dash user guide is itself a Dash app.
-Each file `tutorial` represents a "chapter" of the docs.
+Each file in `tutorial` represents a "chapter" of the docs.

 Changes to master will get deployed automatically.